Responses of Leymus arenarius to nutrients: improvement of seed production and seedling establishment for land reclamation

 Published source details Greipsson S. & Davy A.J.
 (1997) Responses of Leymus arenarius to nutrients: improvement of seed production and seedling establishment for land reclamation.
 Journal of Applied Ecology, 34, 1165-1176.

-Study area: The study was conducted on coastal sands at Thykkvibær, southern Iceland.
-At this site Leymus arenarius is the dominant plant species.
+Study area: The study was conducted on a volcanic sand plain at Myrdalssandur, southern Iceland.

 Leymus seed was harvested in the plots in August 1994 and August 1995.

 Measurements: Number of seedlings (i.e. emergence) and mortality were recorded in May and September 1992-1993.
 Tillers in each plot were recorded in 1994 and 1995 as it was not possible to distinguish individuals.
 Dry mass was determined for all above-ground plant parts in September 1995.

 Establishment of Leymus arenarius seedlings on the sandy barrens over the first two seasons from sowing was improved by the application of slow-release fertilizers.
 However, rapid-release fertilizer formulations applied annually produced a similar tiller density and biomass after 4 years more economically.
 Untreated control populations died out over the same period, underlining the necessity for nutrient addition.

 Note: If using or referring to this published study, please read and quote the original paper.